DorkArn02/Inventory_management_system/readme.md

 ## Thumbnail location

+The default folder for thumbnails is set to `C:\Users\YOURUSERNAME\Inventory_management_system\public`

-Go to the `application.properties` and edit `image_location` property The products' thumbnails will save in this folder.
+Go to the `application.properties` and edit `image_location` property to change

-If you add a new product to the database the `thumbnail` property value will be automatically set to `default.png`.
+The thumbnails of the products will be saved in this folder.

 ## Configure mysql database with XAMPP
 1. Go to phpmyadmin and create a new database